splunk/splunk-connect-for-snmp/docs/bestpractices.md

 Error: UPGRADE FAILED: cannot patch "snmp-splunk-connect-for-snmp-inventory" with kind Job: Job.batch "snmp-splunk-connect-for-snmp-inventory" is invalid: (...) : field is immutable
 ```

-The immutable error is due to limitation placed on inventory job.
-As SNMP requires several checks before applying updates, it is designed to allow changes in inventory task after 5 minutes passes.
+The immutable error is due to the limitation placed on an inventory job.
+As the SC4SNMP requires several checks before applying updates, it is designed to allow changes in inventory task after 5 minutes.

 The status of the inventory can be checked with command:
 ```
 microk8s kubectl -n sc4snmp get pods | grep inventory
 ```
-If command returns pod, wait and execute it again until the moment when inventory job finishes (is no longer visible).
+If the command is not empty, wait and execute it again after inventory job finishes (no longer visible in the output).

-If the changes are required to be applied immadietly, the previous inventory job can be deleted with command:
+If the changes are required to be applied immedietly, the previous inventory job can be deleted with the command:
 ```
 microk8s kubectl delete job/snmp-splunk-connect-for-snmp-inventory -n sc4snmp
 ```
-And upgrade command can be executed again.
+The upgrade command can be executed again.